Tanvir45/Image-Gallery-for-Android/README.md

 **Main features:**

 - View image files from the memory of an android smartphone
-- Zoom in and zoom out images
+- Zoom in or zoom out of an image
 - Sort images by date and time
 - View image properties
-- Crop images
+- Crop an images
-- Rotate images
+- Rotate an images
-- Change brightness of the images
+- Change brightness of an image
-- Change contrast of the images
+- Change contrast of an image
-- Change saturation of the images
+- Change saturation of an image
-- Change hue of the images
+- Change hue of an image

 **Operating System:** Android 8.0 or above